mykle1/MMM-EARTH/README.md

 NASA's Earth Polychromatic Imaging Camera (EPIC), aboard NOAA's DSCOVR satellite, provides daily, full disc imagery of the Earth and captures unique perspectives of certain astronomical events, such as lunar transits.
 (Seen above) EPIC uses a 2048x2048 pixel CCD detector coupled to a 30-cm aperture Cassegrain telescope.
 The DSCOVR satellite was launched by SpaceX on a Falcon 9 two-stage rocket on February 11, 2015 from Cape Canaveral.

 ## Hardware
 * Works nicely on a Raspberry Pi 3 with default settings (after caching images for a few seconds).
 * Works best on a motherboard that is more robust than a Raspberry Pi 3.
-Results (Easter Egg) shown above.
+Results shown above.

 ## Info